hyperledger/besu-docs/docs/public-networks/get-started/connect/mainnet.md

 You can check your validator status by searching your Ethereum address on the [Beacon Chain explorer](https://beaconcha.in/).
 It may take up to multiple days for your validator to be activated and start proposing blocks.

+!!! caution

+    If you restart your node before snap or checkpoint sync completes, syncing restarts from scratch.

 <!-- links -->
 [Teku]: https://docs.teku.consensys.net/en/stable/